-- 1. Left in good standing.

-- 2. Completed a Request to Return Form

-- 3. Have not attended another college since leaving MU-if the student has subsequently taken additional college work, they must complete the MU Application and have official transcripts sent to the MU Office of Admissions from each institution attended.
+- 1. Left in good standing. - 2.
+If the student has subsequently taken additional college work, they must have official transcripts sent to the MU Office of Admissions from each institution attended.
 All course work taken will be subject to Methodist University's transfer policy.